core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ## Use cases

-When firmware updates are delivered using CoAP, many similar devices fetch large representations at the same time.
+When firmware updates are delivered using CoAP, many similar devices fetch the same large data at the same time.
+Collecting such large data at a proxy from its cache not only keeps the traffic low, but also lets the clients ride single file to hide their numbers {{SW-EPIV}} and identities.
+By using protected deterministic requests as defined in this document, it is possible to efficiently perform data collection at a proxy also when the firmware updates are protected end-to-end.

-Collecting them at a proxy not only keeps the traffic low, but also lets the clients ride single file to hide their numbers {{SW-EPIV}} and identities.
+When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-observe-multicast-notifications}}, the use of protected deterministic requests as defined in this document allows for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).

-When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-observe-multicast-notifications}}, deterministic requests allow for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).
+When relying on Information-Centric Networking (ICN) for multiparty dissemination of cacheable content, CoAP and CoAP proxies can be used to enable asynchronous group communication.
+This leverages CoAP proxies performing request aggregation, as well as response replication and cacheability {{ICN-paper}}.
+By restoring cacheability of OSCORE-protected responses, the deterministic requests defined in this document make it possible to attain dissemination of cacheable content in ICN-based deployments, also when the content is protected end-to-end.

 ## Terminology ## {#terminology}